codycarter1763/DIY-Boombox-and-Restoration/README.md

 # Restoration Of A Previous Build
 Between the fabrication of my first boombox and the standard models shown above, I experimented with making a portable boombox with advanced features to see whether it would be worth pursuing.
 Features include:
-- JVC KD-RD99BTS stereo reciever
+- JVC KD-RD99BTS stereo reciever for highly customizeable audio
 - 200W of Class D amplifier power
 - Full range hi-fi audio
 - Carefully sized box with WinISD for optimum subwoofer performance